Rail transport in Jamaica

-The Railways of Jamaica, constructed from 1845, were the second British Colony after Canada's Champlain and St Lawrence Railroad of 1836 to receive a railway system.
+The first railways of Jamaica were constructed from 1845, making it the second British colony to receive a railway system, following Canada in 1836 with the Champlain and St Lawrence Railroad.
 Construction started only twenty years after the Stockton & Darlington Railway commenced operations in the United Kingdom.

-The public passenger railway service in Jamaica, which was closed in October 1992, had a brief revival in 2011 only to be closed once again in August 2012.
-The Parliament of Jamaica debate leading towards a revival under a public joint venture corporation proposed with an offshore partner.
+The public passenger railway service in Jamaica, which ended in October 1992, had a brief revival in 2011 only to be closed once again in August 2012.
+The Parliament of Jamaica had supported a revival under a public joint venture corporation with an offshore partner.
 Private freight transport continues on limited tracks leading to the various docks around the island, transporting bauxite and sugar cane for export.

 History

 1845 to World War II

 The first railway, the Western Jamaica Connecting Railway, was built in 1845 from Kingston 14.5 mi to Angels near Spanish Town.
 The railway was proposed and started by William Smith, originally from Manchester who owned land in Jamaica, and his sugar planter brother David.

 The system approved by the Assembly of Jamaica in 1843 was for a double track between Kingston and Spanish Town, with branch lines to Angels, Port Henderson and the Caymanas sugar estate.
-On 21 November 1845 the Governor of Jamaica James Bruce, 8th Earl of Elgin and ten carriages of passengers, pulled by the companies two locomotives Projector and Patriot built by Sharp Brothers of Manchester, travelled 12 mi from Kingston to Spanish Town.
+On 21 November 1845 the Governor of Jamaica James Bruce, 8th Earl of Elgin and ten carriages of passengers, pulled by the company's two locomotives Projector and Patriot built by Sharp Brothers of Manchester, travelled 12 mi from Kingston to Spanish Town.
 The first train came after the British Government had enacted the Sugar Duties Act 1846 and just after the emancipation of slaves, meaning the sugar industry needed the efficiency that the railway would bring to the island.

 The construction of the first single-track section was budgeted to cost £150,000, but cost £222,250, or £15,377 per kilometre (£24,747 per mile).
 As a result of the cost of building and a downturn in the sugar industry, only another 11 mi were added until 1869 in the form of an extension from Spanish Town to Old Harbour at a cost of £60,000.